brantondemoss/brantondemoss.github.io/writing/kata.md

 It would be very useful to estimate pixel-accurate depth maps from monocular camera images<sup>[citation needed]</sup>.
 Humans cannot accurately label per-pixel depth maps, and LiDAR data is expensive to gather, so can we somehow get a network to estimate depth using only raw images as training samples?

 It turns out, yes!
-By exploiting the fact that stills from video contain many of the same objects, we can have a network guess a depth and scene pose, use some geometry to transform that scene to another viewpoint, and compare pixel-wise photometric loss from the reconstructed and actual images as a measure of depth and pose accuracy.
+By exploiting frame-to-frame consistent scene geometry and the fact that sequential video frames contain many of the same objects, we can have a network guess a depth and scene pose, use some geometry to transform that scene to another viewpoint, and back propagate pixel-wise photometric loss from the reconstructed and actual images to learn depth and pose accuracy.
 Using this method, networks can learn to predict accurate depth maps with only raw video input.

 ![](monocdiagram.png)
 *Self-supervised monocular network diagram[^24]*